UK invoice checklist for service businesses

 Status: Awaiting payment

-Joqiva helps you keep invoice numbers, VAT settings, bank details and payment tracking in one workflow.
+Joqiva helps you keep invoice numbers, VAT settings, bank details and payment status connected.

 CUSTOMER INVOICE PAGE

-What your customer sees on a Joqiva invoice page
+What your customer sees on the invoice page

 Amount due